18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-1-what-to-consider/index.md

   - Mix them together and show them to users
   - See which recommendations are clicked on

+## Ending

+Deployment is more engineering with much of the knowledge transferred from DevOps or Software Engineering in general.
+Each of the aspects we covered in this post plays an equally important role in the deployment process.
+In the next post, we will talk another essential aspect which is about maintenance and monitoring.

 <!-- MARKDOWN LINKS & IMAGES -->

 [deployment]: /assets/images/ml-skills/the-ultimate-machine-learning-system/deployment-part-1-what-to-consider/deployment.jpg